rodrimati1992/type_level/type_level_values/docs/appendix_error_messages.md

 # Guidelines

 The recommended approach to reading error messages is to read the error message in this order of importance:

-    -Read the "main" error message,if the types in the error message are not too long.
+- Read the "main" error message,if the types in the error message are not too long.

-    -Read the "help" if it's printed.
+- Read the "help" if it's printed.

-    -Read the first note.
+- Read the first note.

 # Example